scriptPilot/js-google-auth/README.md

 * [JavaScript Google Photos Wrapper](https://github.com/scriptPilot/js-google-photos)
 * [JavaScript Google Contacts Wrapper](https://github.com/scriptPilot/js-google-contacts)

-You can use the token as well for any Google REST API.
+You can use the token as well for any other Google REST API.

 ## Installation